September 26, 2025

 Key Takeaways

-- Mid-morning (10–11 AM) and late afternoon (4–5 PM) are consistently the best time of day to cold call.
+• Mid-morning (10–11 AM) and late afternoon (4–5 PM) are the two best windows; Tuesday drives the most booked meetings.

 You might have the perfect pitch, a solid list of prospects, and even the right contact information, but if you call at the wrong moment, chances are you’ll end up in voicemail or brushed off quickly.